erikj/presentations/ssg-lunch-seminar/bootstrap/slides.md

 !SLIDE bullets incremental
-# Bootstrap
+# Bootstrap Development

 - Developed by employees, @mdo and @fat, @ Twitter for internal tools and Open-Sourced for users beyond Twitter

-- @mdo and @fat have left Twitter, and Bootstrap will drop the "Twitter" prefix w/ version 3.0
+- @mdo and @fat have left Twitter

+- Bootstrap will drop the "Twitter" prefix w/ version 3.0

 !SLIDE bullets incremental
 # Bootstrap Development